Eclipses in mythology and culture: Native American traditions

 The Indigenous peoples of the Americas have very diverse cultural practices and beliefs about eclipses.

 Maya

-Since the sixteenth century, Western scholars have been interested in "eclipse glyphs" recorded by the Maya civilization in the Dresden Codex, thought by historians to be predictions of solar and lunar eclipses.
-As there is no evidence for Maya understanding of heliocentrism or celestial orbits, it is likely that such eclipse predictions were made entirely from observed periodicity.
+Since the sixteenth century, Western scholars have been interested in "eclipse glyphs" recorded by the Maya civilisation in the Dresden Codex, thought by historians to be predictions of solar and lunar eclipses.
+As there is no evidence for Maya understanding of heliocentrism or celestial orbits, such eclipse predictions were likely made entirely from observed periodicity.
 However, some scholars argue that the glyphs in the Mayan codices refer to skies darkened from heavy rainfall, and not to eclipses.

 Aztec

 In Aztec mythology, solar eclipses occurred when the jaguar god Tepēyōllōtl consumed the sun and threatened to swallow it completely, according to Eduard Seler's analysis of the Codex Vaticanus B. A 16th century passage from the Florentine Codex gives an account of a solar eclipse:

 Then there were a tumult and disorder.
 All were disquieted, unnerved, frightened.
 There was weeping.
 The common folk raised a cry, lifting their voices, making a great din, calling out, shrieking.
 There was shouting everywhere.
 People of light complexion were slain [as sacrifices]; captives were killed.
 All offered their blood; they drew straws through the lobes of their ears, which had been pierced.
 And in all the temples there was the singing of fitting chants; there was an uproar; there were war cries.
 It was thus said: "If the eclipse of the sun is complete, it will be dark forever!
 The demons of darkness will come down; they will eat men!"